dannberg/dannb-org/content/blog/2023/obsidian-meeting-note-template.md

 - [My Obsidian Daily Note Template](https://dannb.org/blog/2022/obsidian-daily-note-template/)
 - [My Obsidian People Note Template](https://dannb.org/blog/2022/obsidian-people-note-template/)
 - [Recalling Books You've Read, Made Easy](https://dannb.org/blog/2022/recalling-books-youve-read-made-easy/)

+{{< youtube Ud16HOQoS5Q >}}

+**Prefer video content?** Check out the above video tutorial version of this post.
+It shows you exactly how to set up your own Daily Note template system.

+---

 If you've read this far, you might also really enjoy my [free monthly newsletter](https://dannberg.substack.com/).
 Each month, I share five cool new things I found.
 These can be products, articles, apps, movies, concepts, and anything else.
 Feel free to [check out the archive](https://dannberg.substack.com/archive) to see if it's something you might like, and subscribe to get each edition in your email.